acemod/ACE3/docs/wiki/framework/arsenal-framework.md

     <p>Units and objects that can have ACE arsenal added to them will be called "Boxes" in this documentation</p>
 </div>

-To quickly add a full ACE arsenal to a box for all clients (do not use in init box):
+To quickly add a full ACE arsenal to a box for all clients (do not use in init fields):
 `[_box, true] call ace_arsenal_fnc_initBox`
 `_box` being the object you wish to add arsenal to.